Samsung/tizen-docs/docs/application/native/guides/multimedia/webrtc.md

 5. To finish the negotiation, use `webrtc_add_ice_candidate()`, `webrtc_set_local_description()` or `webrtc_set_remote_description()` function:

     ```c
-    /* After receiving all of ICE candidates from remote peer */
+    /* After receiving all of ICE candidates from the remote peer */
     ret = webrtc_add_ice_candidate(webrtc, candidate);
     ...
     /* In case of an answerer */